 We all know that a picture is worth a thousand words, but don’t underestimate the important role that text can play within your video content.

-Find out why lower thirds should be a key element of your video toolkit, how to create them, plus our pick of 10 of the best lower thirds templates.
+Find out why lower thirds should be a key element of your video toolkit, how to create them, plus our pick of 10 of the best lower thirds templates for After Effects.

 Lower thirds are graphic overlays at the bottom of videos that help to introduce small amounts of text professionally and easily.
 They’re a great way to add important details without disrupting the narrative of the video content in question.